 \section{Limitations}

-Our experiments cover two model families and a fixed set of benchmarks and retrieval choices, and we do not fully characterize the inference-cost scaling with longer contexts or perform extensive qualitative failure analysis.
-Researchers should also notice SICL performance depends on retrieval quality and the availability of representative examples, which may be limited in truly data-scarce deployments.
+Our study covers two model families and a fixed set of benchmarks and retrieval choices; we do not characterize inference-cost scaling with longer contexts or provide extensive qualitative failure analysis.
+SICL also depends on retrieval quality and the availability of representative demonstrations, which may be scarce in truly data-poor deployments.